Aatos Erkko

 Aatos Juho Michel Erkko (16 September 1932 – 5 May 2012) was a Finnish newspaper editor, newspaper publisher, and the main owner of the Sanoma Corporation and the newspaper Helsingin Sanomat, of which he was also the editor in chief.

 He was for many years the wealthiest person in Finland and directly or indirectly controlled 23.29% of the Sanoma Corporation's shares, whose value on 29 July 2009 was more than €453 million.

 Family

 Aatos Erkko was born in Helsinki.
 He married Jane Airola in 1959, but they did not have any children.

 His father was the politician and journalist Eljas Erkko, who preceded him as editor in chief of Helsingin Sanomat, and his mother was the English-born Eugenia Violet Sutcliffe.
+Erkko's father was also the Minister of Foreign Affairs in 1938 and 1939, as the Finns negotiated with the Soviet Union.

 Erkko's grandfather Eero Erkko was also a journalist and politician, best remembered as the founder of Helsingin Sanomat.

 Education

 Erkko earned a Master of Science degree in Journalism from the Columbia College of Columbia University.